Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.13/readme.md

 The following **HTTP requests** will be implemented:
-- GET by ID (to check a specific staff member)
+- GET (to check available staff member)
 - PUT (to edit a specific staff member)
 - PATCH (to edit some data of a specific staff member)